Fletch an Arrow with Natural Feathers

 Some feathers may tear away at the beginning, try again further up.

-Once split, sort, clean and prepare for wrapping as shown bellow.
+Once split, you can sort, clean and prepare for wrapping as shown bellow.

-You should be able to match veins which when measured, cut to length and fletched and maybe trimmed, produce a conistant air resisance between the arrow feathers; but don’t worry too much about making the feathers on a single shaft perfectly symmetrical as this has little to do with an arrow that shoots true while shooting a shaft from instinct.
+You should match veins which when measured, cut to length and fletched, produce a conistant air resisance between the arrow feathers; but don’t worry too much about making the feathers on a single shaft perfectly symmetrical as this has little to do with an arrow that shoots true.
+What I do NOT do is trim the tops of my feathers.

-Once three of similar shape are found, cut their length of hard vein to near equal, and remove a 1/2cm of feathering from the end so the ammount of feathering is equal on all three feather veins.
+Once feathers of similar shape are found, cut their length of hard vein to near equal, and remove a 1/2cm of feathering from the end so the ammount of feathering is equal on all the arrows feather veins.

 If my finger rested on the feathers they would scrunch and have a negative affect on their performance.
 If your feathers get scrunched like those shown below, you can briefly run water over the feather and they will easily straighten back out.
 Spin the shaft so the excess water does not linger.